List of Shameless (American TV series) characters: Mickey Milkovich

-Mikhailo Aleksandr "Mickey" Milkovich (Noel Fisher), aged 25, is a recurring character in season 1, 2 and 7, a regular character in season 3-5 and 10–11, and a guest character in season 6 and 9.
+Mikhailo Aleksandr "Mickey" Milkovich (Noel Fisher), aged 25, is a recurring character in season 1, 2 and 7, a regular character in season 3–5 and 10–11, and a guest character in season 6 and 9.
 Mickey is Mandy's older brother.
 He is aggressively antisocial and carries firearms illegally.
 Mickey has a very long prison record, just like his father, Terry.

 Mickey and Ian start on bad terms after Ian rejects Mandy's advances.
 Mandy lies to Mickey and says that Ian sexually abused her, prompting him and his brothers to go after Ian.
 He later steals food from Kash's store; Linda gives Ian a handgun to scare him away.
 Ian later goes to the Milkovich house to confront Mickey after he steals Kash's gun, and the two engage in sex after Ian attempts to get Kash's gun back.
 He is later shot in the leg by Kash after he catches him and Ian having sex and is sent to juvenile hall for the thefts.

 In season 2, Mickey is released from juvie and has sex with Ian at a baseball field to celebrate.
 Ian becomes frustrated when Mickey has sex with women.
 Frank eventually sees Mickey and Ian having sex at the Kash and Grab; Mickey is afraid Frank will expose him and plans to attack him, but refrains for Ian's sake.
 He throws his gun away and punches an officer instead, landing him in juvenile hall again.

 In season 3, Mickey is let out for overcrowding and continues his relationship with Ian.
 Ian manages to get him a job at the Kash and Grab and after seeing Ian's boyfriend becomes jealous and beats him up.
 Mickey suggests Ian stay at his house for the night instead of going back to foster care.
 Terry comes home to find Mickey and Ian having sex and assaults both of them.
-He has Svetlana, a Russian prostitute, rape Mickey to "fuck the gay out of [him]".
+He has Svetlana, a Russian prostitute, rape Mickey to "fuck the faggot out of [him]".
 Svetlana becomes pregnant and Terry forces Mickey to marry her.
 Mickey is heartbroken when Ian leaves to join the army.